miker704/Strife/patches2.md

     - Moved the rendering of DownloadApps Modal to root level.
     - Added Trim for white spaces when submiting a message in dmServers.
     - Added regex replace to check for white spaces and valid length > 0 when submiting a message in dmServers.
+    - Added Trim for white spaces when submiting a message in Servers.

 ## Backend Changes